 Sunday, January 16, 2000

-Coma Cockaho
+Coma Cocahoe

 Originator: Catch Cormier

 Best overbody-tail and body colors are chartreuse / chartreuse (green water), sand-orange / pearl, and pink / pink.
-In winter or heavy overcast days, purple / purple works well.
+In winter or heavy overcast days, purple / purple also works well.

 Materials: